pingidentity/pingfederate-go-client/configurationapi/docs/AuthnSourcePolicyAction.md

 ### NewAuthnSourcePolicyAction

-`func NewAuthnSourcePolicyAction(authenticationSource AuthenticationSource, ) *AuthnSourcePolicyAction`
+`func NewAuthnSourcePolicyAction(type_ string, authenticationSource AuthenticationSource, ) *AuthnSourcePolicyAction`

 NewAuthnSourcePolicyAction instantiates a new AuthnSourcePolicyAction object This constructor will assign default values to properties that have it defined,